 My Wings Are What??

-Amazingly, this has happened more than on one occasion, and thankfully, due to the incredible design of the aircraft, and the cool minded professionalism of the pilots, the aircraft were able to be recovered and the crews left a little wiser
+Amazingly, this has happened more than on one occasion, and thankfully, due to the incredible design of the aircraft, and the cool-minded professionalism of the pilots, most were able to be recovered and all crews left a little wiser

 After quickly jettisoning his external load, Lt Greg Schwalbert steered towards the safety of the shore that lay over 59km away.
 The Phantom was successfully recovered at NAAS Leeward Point after a tense 180 kts approach speed and touchdown that would be comparable to a Space Shuttle approach.